 Having a unique and memorable experience with a charity can help to ensure that donors remain engaged with them.
 Some tactics used by successful charities include emails and letters to keep donors informed of where their donations are being used and how the charity is benefiting.

 Other charities host regular events to keep donors updated on the work of the charity.
-This can go a long way to show to donors that a charity sees them as much more than a cash injection and truly values their participation in the charity.
+You can go launch fundraising for an orphanage and have a wall of engraved bricks with the sponsor’s name in each.
+All these can go a long way to show donors that a charity sees them as much more than a cash injection and truly values their participation in the charity.

 While donations at an individual level are essential to charities, another hallmark of a successful charity is to have diverse funding sources.
 As with for-profit organisations, it is a considerable risk to have 100% of cash income from one source.
 Many successful charities rely on other methods of funding, such as governmental grants, crowdfunding, and corporate sponsorship.